Expertise

 Ownership Rights

 While the creation and management of farm data is often the domain of farmers, it is important to remember that this information may have a higher economic added value than the revenues produced from farming.
+In other words, the data your farm generates can be worth more than the crops themselves—so who controls it matters.
 Farmers should have the right to control this information if they want to avoid any legal issues in the future.
 The issue of ownership rights for smart farming data has a complex legal and regulatory landscape.
 While data licenses are common, the underlying data are often raw information.
 This data is then aggregated and used in calculations and decision-making.
 Smart technology includes decision support systems, which will be beneficial for both family farming and organic farming on a more commercial level.
 It may include sophisticated measures, which are not a part of the ownership discussion.
 For example, soil moisture data from a farm is considered raw information.
 Some aggregations, such as average daily soil moisture, may require sophisticated analysis to link soil moisture levels with the color of a crop leaf.

 Farmers may not understand how data sharing works, and the implications of contracts.
 In addition, many farmers may be wary of entrusting their data with a third party.
 This lack of understanding can lead to a lack of trust in digital services.
 To address this, we recommend you consult a lawyer about data licenses and data sharing agreements.
 By addressing data licenses and discussing them with a professional, farmers can increase their trust in smart farming.